 - 80 PLUS Power Efficiency Rating

-Before discussing the specifications of other power supplies, the most basic concept of the power supply wattage needs to be explained first.
-The wattage indicated on the power supply may be different from what the actual wattage is.
+The most basic concept of a power supply unit begins with wattage.
+The wattage indicated on the power supply may be different from the actual wattage.
 A good power supply will indicate the continuous rated power while other power supplies may only indicate the peak output power, which means they cannot provide sufficient power.
 The specification sticker on each power supply and the specification table marked on the packaging can help with judging the authenticity of a power supply.
 The following is a more in-depth explanation of continuous rated output power and peak output power:

 Continuous Rated Power